thin-edge/thin-edge.io-specs/src/software-management/thin-edge-json-mapping-to-from-c8y.md

 }
 ```

-The mapper translates it into two messages and publishes onto `c8y/s/us`.
+The mapper translates it into two messages and publishes onto `c8y/s/us`, or `c8y/s/us/<deviceId>` for a child device.

 The first message is SmartREST `116`, that is `c8y_SoftwareList`.
 The translation rules are the same as described in